OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

-# Troubleshooting and error-handling single sign-on for Office Add-ins
+# Troubleshoot error messages for single sign-on (SSO) in Office Add-ins

 This article provides some guidance about how to troubleshoot problems with single sign-on (SSO) in Office Add-ins, and how to make your SSO-enabled add-in robustly handle special conditions or errors.

 ## Debugging tools